saltiest-hacker-news-comments/DS-work/README.md

 [Build Week App](https://fe-work-git-derek-etman-laptop.saltines-saltiesthacker.now.sh/)

 The Flask app mimics the design of Hacker News while using the Lambda School color scheme.
-Currently it provides four JSON endpoints.
+Currently it provides five JSON endpoints.

 ## 1. Top 100 Salty Users
 Returns a dict of the 100 users with the highest average salt scores.